mpodgorny/mpodgorny.github.io/README.md

+__“Sometimes it pays to stay in bed on Monday, rather than spending the rest of the week debugging Monday’s code.”__ – Dan Salomon

+### Current curses
+- Reliable Systems
+- Mobile Applications
+- Concurrent Programming

+### Programming lanugages
+- Java
+- C
+- Kotlin
+- Ada, SPARK
+- Go

+### My interests

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/mpodgorny/mpodgorny.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.